 Dear Bumps on the Inner Thighs,

-First of all, as embarassing as it may seem, it would be a good idea to speak with your physician just as you did with here.
-"Hey, Doc, I'm embarrassed to bring this up, but I have these bumps on my inner thighs.
+First of all, as embarassing as it may seem, it would be a good idea to speak with your health care provider just as you did with here.
+"Hey, I'm embarrassed to bring this up, but I have these bumps on my inner thighs.
 Can you tell me what they are?"

 These bumps might be molluscum contagiosum, a common skin condition that matches many of the characteristics you describe.
 Thigh bumps can also be folliculitis (an inflammation of the hair follicles) or some other chronic inflammation.